Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * nearly no effect on mini-Imagenet (have room for improvement)
 - [ICLR 2020] ES-MAML: Simple Hessian-Free Meta Learning
     * estimate second derivatives using bp is difficult, ES avoids the problem of estimating second derivatives
+- [ICML 2020] Learning to Stop While Learning to Predict
+    * Plug an stop mechanism onto the MAML to avoid "over-thinking"

 ### Generative Based Few-shot Learning
 **One line descriptions:** Generate features to expasion small datasets to large datasets, then fintune.